 The program includes many special activities in Rome and other Italian cities.
-You will tour two Leonardo Da Vinci Exhibitions with local guides to learn about the most important inventions of this renaissance scientist and artist.
-In Rome you will visit the Mechanical Engineering department of La Sapienza University, one of Europe’s oldest and most important universities.
+You will tour a Leonardo Da Vinci Exhibition with local guides to learn about the most important inventions of this renaissance scientist and artist.
+In Rome you may visit the Mechanical Engineering department of La Sapienza University, one of Europe’s oldest and most important universities.
 You will tour the Lamborghini car factory near Bologna and learn how glass and gondolas are made in Venice.
 You will tour museums of science and technology and experts will explain how engineers have stopped Pisa’s leaning tower from falling and tamed the tides that frequently flood Venice.

 The program will visit some of Italy’s most important cultural sites, including guided walks through the streets and piazzas of Rome and other historic centers.
 Local experts on history, art and archeology will lead tours of Florences and Pisa’s cathedral complexes and a half-day visit to the Colosseum, Roman Forum and Palatine Hill, and many other sites.

 The program will visit fascinating and beautiful sites across Italy.
 Your exact daily activities may vary slightly from the itineraries described be low.